Frequently Asked Questions

 The Alaska Office of Boating Safety strongly encourages boaters and passengers to refrain from consuming alcohol when boating.

 Visitors should be prepared to bring their own firewood for campfires.
 Some parks sell firewood for $8 per bundle, but not all.
-Only dead and down wood can be used for fires in State Parks.
-You should bring your own saw or hatchet for collecting dead and down firewood at campgrounds or state cabins.
+Only dead and down wood can be used for personal use fires in State Parks.
+You should bring your own saw or hatchet for collecting dead and down firewood for personal use at campgrounds or state cabins.

 Yes, Pets are welcome at state parks and campgrounds if leashed and accompanied by the owner at all times; unleashed dogs are allowed in the backcountry but must be within voice command.
 Please clean up after your pet.
 Sled dogs and horses should not be tied within 100' of a cabin.

 Horses are allowed on a limited number of trails.
-You can learn which at www.dnr.alaska.gov/parks/aktrails/ats.htm.
+The regulations are listed in 11 AAC 20.

 Because this activity has the potential to cause damage to park resources and create a public safety risk for park visitors, it is necessary that the Division issue Special Park Use permits for geocaches that include stipulations that control where they may be placed, how they may be placed, and what may be contained in them.